beshu-tech/readonlyrest-docs/kibana.md

 This means the configuration will be kept all in one place and if you used ReadonlyREST before , it will be also very familiar.

-> In this document, every time you will encounter references to "readonlyrest.yml" or "elasticsearch.yml", we will be referring **to the configuration files in the Elasticsearch plugin**.
+> In this document, every time you will encounter references to "readonlyrest.yml" or "elasticsearch.yml", we will be referring to the configuration files **in the Elasticsearch plugin** (our Kibana plugins do not need a "readonlyrest.yml").

 In general, by design, we tend to concentrate all configuration within the main plugin (the Elasticsearch one) as much as possible.

 ## Clusterwide Settings vs readonlyrest.yml